microsoft/fast/packages/fast-element/docs/building-components.md

 # Building Components

-The `fast-element` library is a lightweight solution for easily building performant, memory-efficient, standards-compliant web components.
-Fast elements work in every major browser and can be used in combination with any front-end framework or even without a framework.
+The `fast-element` library is a lightweight solution for easily building performant, memory-efficient, standards-compliant Web Components.
+FAST Elements work in every major browser and can be used in combination with any front-end framework or even without a framework.

 ## Defining an Element